Cricket Rules And Regulations

 Cricket bats must be wooden.
 No aluminum bats are allowed at the professional level.
 The bat is made out of willow.
 The maximum length of a bat is 38 inches.
 The maximum width of the face of the bat is allowed to be is 4.25 inches.

 Cricket jumpers and trousers at the test level are usually white.
 When playing ODIs or Twenty20 cricket, these items of clothing are usually in the team's colors.
 Both pieces of clothing are designed to make players comfortable while standing in the field for long periods of time.

 The jockstrap is used to protect a player's genital area.
 This is particularly of concern when a player is batting or fielding very close to the batter.

 Cricket caps are traditional items of clothing worn for different reasons.
-The most practical reason is to shield the sun from fielder's eyes when they are trying to catch the ball.
+The most practical reason is to shield the sun from the fielder's eyes when they are trying to catch the ball.
 In test cricket, they can have more significance.
 For example, the baggy green is worn by Australian test cricketers and is considered a badge of honor for their players.

 A helmet is worn by all batspeople as well as some fielders close to the pitch.
 This is a protective piece of equipment to protect the head from an impact with the ball.
 Fast bowlers can bowl at 90-plus mph so this is necessary to avoid serious injury or even death.

 Leg pads are a protective piece of equipment for batspeople.
 They protect the knee and the shins from impact with the ball.

 Gloves are worn by batspeople and wicketkeepers.
 Gloves worn by batspeople are protective equipment with extra padding around the fingers to avoid broken bones.
-Wicketkeepers also were gloves that have webbing between the fingers and thumb to make it easier to catch balls behind the batspeople.
+Wicketkeepers also wear gloves that have webbing between the fingers and thumb to make it easier to catch balls behind the batspeople.